nus-cs2103-AY2324S2/ip/docs/README.md

 Notes about command format:

-1. words in [] are parameters to be supplied by users and cannot be empty.
+1. words in [] are parameters to be input by users and must be empty.

    eg. `todo [content]`, content is a parameter which can be used as `todo read book`

 2. Parameters have to be in the specified order.

-3. Extraneous parameters for commands that do not take in parameters (such as `bye`, and `list`) will be ignored.

-   e.g. if the command specifies `list 123`, it will be interpreted as `help`.
-4. Accepted DateTime format would be `yyyy-M-d Hmm` and `d/M/yyyy Hmm`.
+3. Accepted DateTime format would be `yyyy-M-d Hmm` and `d/M/yyyy Hmm`.

    eg.`2024-2-25 1500` and `25/2/2024 1500` are accepted by the chatbot.
-5. If the date passes the maximum date in that month, the largest date will be taken.
+4. If the date passes the maximum date in that month, the largest date will be taken.
-6. Index parameter follows the index in list.
-If you would like to know the index of the task you would like operate on check using `list`
+5. Index parameter follows the index in list.
+If you would like to know the index of the task you would need to operate on check using `list`

 ## Adding Tasks